 Once the assessed area is ok, proceed to check whether the person is responsive to make sure they receive timely medical care.

-Ensure you are protecting yourself during carrying out first aid.
+Ensure you protect yourself when carrying out first aid.
 You can do this by using equipment such as gloves and a resuscitation face shield whilst performing CPR.
 This ensures that you’re minimising risks from being exposed to infectious materials.

 Another thing to consider is that you’re performing checks on the first aid equipment prior to any emergencies to make sure you can deliver the best first aid you possibly can.